-- 2. "Fine, etc." includes penal detention, petty fine, and remission of punishment. - 3.
-"Rape/indecency" refers to offenses provided in Part II, Chapter XXII of the Penal Code. - 4.
-"Injury" refers to offenses provided in Part II, Chapter XXVIII of the Penal Code and includes the offense in Article 208-2 by Act No. 86 of 2013.
+^{2. &}quot;Fine, etc." includes penal detention, petty fine, and remission of punishment.

+^{3. &}quot;Forcible sexual intercourse/Indecency through compulsion" refers to offenses provided in Part II, Chapter XXII of the Penal Code.

+^{4. &}quot;Injury" refers to offenses provided in Part II, Chapter XXVII of the Penal Code and includes the offense in Article 208-2 prior to its amendment by Act No. 86 of 2013.

-5. "Causing injury through negligence" refers to offenses provided in Part II, Chapter XXVIII of the Penal Code and includes the offense in Article 211, paragraph (2) prior to its amendment by Act No. 86 of 2013. - 6.
-"Embezzlement" includes embezzlement of lost property. - 7.
-"Destruction/concealment" refers to offenses provided in Part II, Chapter XXXX of the Penal Code. - 8.
-"Tax-related Acts" refer to violations of the Income Tax Act, the Corporation Tax Act, the Inheritance Tax Act, the Local Tax Act, the Liquor Tax Act, the Consumption Tax Act, and the Customs Act. - 9.
-Numbers in parentheses indicate the number of persons who were found not guilty (included in the total number of persons disposed).
+^{5. &}quot;Causing injury through negligence" refers to offenses provided in Part II, Chapter XXVIII of the Penal Code and includes the offense in Article 211, paragraph (2) prior to its amendment by Act No. 86 of 2013.
+6. "Embezzlement" includes embezzlement of lost property.

+^{7. &}quot;Destruction/concealment" refers to offenses provided in Part II, Chapter XXXX of the Penal Code.

+^{8. &}quot;Tax-related Acts" refer to violations of the Income Tax Act, the Corporation Tax Act, the Inheritance Tax Act, the Local Tax Act, the Liquor Tax Act, the Consumption Tax Act, and the Customs Act.

+^{9.} Numbers in parentheses indicate the number of persons who were found not guilty (included in the total number of persons disposed).